 "Detroit Has Yet to Recover from 1950s Turning Point," Detroit Free Press, June 1, 1997.

-REVIEWS IN MAJOR MAGAZINES AND PAPERS
+REVIEWS IN MAGAZINES AND NEWSPAPERS

 "Hearts and Minds," The Nation (May 12, 2008), review of Richard Thompson Ford, The Race Card; Randall Kennedy, Sellout; Bill Cosby and Alan Poussaint, Come on People; and Stephen Steinberg, Race Relations: A Critique.